qu-gg/BnB-LootGenerator/README.md

 Gun art images are used from the Borderlands <a href="https://www.lootlemon.com/db/borderlands-3/weapons">Lootlemon</a> and images displayed are URL links to their hosted images.

 All credit for source material and gun images belongs to Nerdvana and GearBox Software.

+The chest design in our icon comes from Victor Escorsin, available here: <a href="https://thenounproject.com/icon/chest-7173/"</a>.

+This icon is available as a sample icon on Adobe Spark's Logo Maker under the CC License.